-Over the last couple of decades, the use of carbon fiber has become more and more popular with bicycle manufacturers.
-However, there are still many myths and misconceptions about the reliability of carbon bike frames.
-Carbon frames have evolved from being an exotic, unreliable material only used on the highest-end endurance bikes, to now being used on most bikes, from road bikes to mountain bikes and even BMX’s.
+Over the last couple of decades, the use of carbon fibre has become more and more popular with bicycle manufacturers.
+However, there are still many myths and misconceptions about carbon bike frames, so people still ask ‘can you trust carbon fibre frames?
+Carbon frames have evolved from being an exotic, unreliable material only used on the highest-end endurance bikes, to now being one of the most commonly used materials.

 - What should I use to clean my carbon bike?

-- Can you buff a carbon fiber frame?
+- Can you buff a carbon fibre frame?

 - What is a carbon assembly paste alternative?

-- Do I need to use a torque wrench on a carbon frames?
+- Do I need to use a torque wrench on carbon frames?

 - What grease is safe for carbon?

-- Is WD 40 safe for carbon fiber?
+- Is WD 40 safe for carbon fibre?

 - Should I buy a used carbon mountain bike?

-There are both benefits and negatives to carbon fiber compared to aluminum or steel.
+There are both benefits and negatives to carbon fibre compared to aluminium or steel.

 - Weight: Carbon is normally lighter, making the bike much more agile, and more enjoyable to ride up hills.
 The reduced weight also makes bikes less tiring when riding downhill as you can move more on the bike, and pick the bike up if needed.